Two of America’s Founders:

 Historian Nancy Isenberg.

-He ran hard every day of his life because he was talented and ambitious and never shook off a feeling of social insecurity from his youth.
-Born illegitimate in the West Indies, his boyhood was difficult – “no other founder,” Chernow notes, “had to grapple with such shame and misery” in youth, including poverty, a notorious mother, and becoming an orphan at age 13.
+He ran hard every day of his life because he was (a) talented and ambitious and (b) could never shake a feeling of social insecurity from his youth.
+Born illegitimate in the West Indies, his boyhood was difficult – “no other founder,” Chernow notes, “had to grapple with such shame and misery” in youth, including poverty, a notorious mother about whom people gossiped, and becoming an orphan at age 13.
 He learned early to hustle; to the end of his life, his scrappiness often morphed into prickliness.

-History has never offered a better setting than the American Colonies in the 1770s to be young, gifted, and feisty, and Hamilton seized the opportunity.
-On July 6, 1774, at age 19, he delivered an inspiring speech in New York City supporting a boycott of British goods.
+History has never offered a better setting to be young, gifted, and feisty than the American Colonies in the 1770s.
+On July 6, 1774, the 19-year-old Hamilton delivered a speech in New York City supporting a boycott of British goods.
 Upon conclusion of his pep talk (which was apparently impromptu), “the crowd stood transfixed in silence,” writes Chernow, “staring at this spellbinding young orator before it erupted in a sustained ovation.”
-Hamilton instantly became a hero of the American cause.
+This is one of the most interesting brief speeches of American history.
+Hamilton was suddenly a hero of the American cause.
 His genius for words, spoken and written, would take him far.

-In the war, he served on the staff of Gen. Washington, and also saw combat, risking his life exuberantly, beguiled by the prospect of dying gloriously for a worthy cause.
-Chernow devotes about 100 pages to describing the war from Hamilton’s perspective, and no better brief summary of that long and confusing conflict has ever been written.
+The American Revolutionary War began on April 19, 1775.
+Hamilton had a good war, serving on the staff of Gen. Washington and also seeing combat, risking his life exuberantly, beguiled by the prospect of dying gloriously for a worthy cause.
+Chernow devotes about 100 pages to describing the war from Hamilton’s perspective, a very fine short summary of that long and confusing conflict.

-At one point in 1778, Hamilton arranged a complicated prisoner exchange with the British.
+In 1778 Hamilton arranged a complicated prisoner exchange with the British.
 Certain members of Congress wanted him to fudge details in order to attach extra blame to the Brits.
-Hamilton declined to cheat, believing that warriors should pay attention to legality and morality; he saw, writes Chernow, “America’s character being forged in the throes of battle, and that made honest action imperative.”
+Hamilton declined to cheat, believing that warriors should pay attention to legality and morality; as Chernow writes, he saw “America’s character being forged in the throes of battle, and that made honest action imperative.”
 A concept to give pause in the year 2004, when honest action is a secondary consideration to the guardians of America’s character.